Perfect for Explorers: 10 of America's Least-Visited National Parks

 9) Guadalupe Mountains National Park, Texas

 Fossil lovers, hikers, and history buffs will all find plenty to keep them happy at Guadalupe Mountains National Park.
-For a taste of pioneer history, head to the early settlements of Frijole and Williams Ranches, now cultural museums, and the ruins of Pinery Station, a former relay station on the Butterfield Overland Mail stagecoach route.
+For a taste of pioneer history, head to the early settlement of Frijole, now a cultural museum, and the ruins of Pinery Station, a National Register listed former relay station on the Butterfield Overland Mail stagecoach route.

 8) Congaree National Park, South Carolina